m2ryam/AIBootCamp_AIP/README.md

 # AIBootCamp_AIP
-These codes were written in AIBootCamp_AIP and I solved the challenges in it.
+These codes were written in AIBootCamp_AIP and I solved the challenges in it using #python languge.
-#python